Elena-Barrera/Elena-Barrera/README.md

 ## Hi, I'm Elena!

-🔭 UCSD uraduate with a degree in Cognitive Science with a Speacilization in Machine Learning and Nueral Computation<br/>
+🔭 UCSD graduate with a degree in Cognitive Science with a Speacilization in Machine Learning and Nueral Computation<br/>